Melissa Riso Walks Dog In Skimpy Athletic Gear

 “Looking beautiful,” one follower wrote.

-“Gorgeous,” another declared.
+“Gorgeous,” another devotee declared.

 “You look so cute,” a third user gushed.